Kzu0-afk/blockchain-notepad/README.md

         *   Which Python libraries can we use to interact with a blockchain (e.g., `web3.py`)?
         *   How can we add a "Verify on Blockchain" button to a note, which would re-hash the content and check if it matches the hash stored on-chain?
     3.  **Prototype**: Set up a wallet and try to send a simple transaction with a data hash to a testnet.
 This task is about figuring out the *how* before we write the code.

-Let's coordinate on who takes which task.
-Great work getting us to this point!